sergif-github/sergif-github/README.md

 # 💫 About Me:
-I found my passion when I saw my curiosity to understand how IT works for technology products and how many hours I spent on it without even realizing it.<br>I trained as a multi-platform application developer and furthered my studies by finishing computer engineering with a specialization in robotics.<br><br>I am currently working on computer vision and software development and expanding my studies through a master's degree in data science at the University of Girona.
+I found my passion when I saw my curiosity to understand how IT works for technology products and how many hours I spent on it without even realizing it.<br>I trained as a multi-platform application developer and furthered my studies by finishing computer engineering with a specialization in robotics.<br><br>I am currently working on computer vision and software development and expanding my studies through a master's degree in data science at University of Girona.

 ## 🌐 Socials: